shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 page you can configure your router so it accepts connections on http, https or both.
 You can also change the https port to a different one (default is 8443).

-There's currently an issue preventing you from flashing the FW or restoring your settings from a saved file over https - you have to use the regular http webui for now.
-This is a bug in Asus' original code that I have been unable to fix so far.

 * WPS button mode - toggle radio *